 Facebook offers you a menu to choose from: what you want people to do, which clarifies your objective.
 This is similar across all the platforms, so understanding the basics here will help you use other platforms too.

-Pros There’s a reach of 2+ billion and it integrates well with other apps and media.
+Advantages of Facebook Advertising There is a potential reach of 2+ billion and it integrates well with other apps and media.

 Facebook wants you to spend all your time on their platform.
 This is why it works well on mobile devices, laptops and also with things such as Facebook Live.
 Many people also use it to log into other tools and applications they use.